-An investigation of motor development needed to understand human behavior as it relates to teaching, learning, and performing motor skills.
+An investigation of motor development needed to understand human movement behavior as it relates to teaching, learning, and performing motor skills for all ages.

 PER 3855 EXERCISE PHYSIOLOGY

 A study of the immediate and chronic physiological changes which accompany exercise and the implication of these changes for physical education and training programs.
 Lecture and laboratory.
 Prerequisite: BIOL 2419.